 I’ve never taken much notice of our feathered friends apart from the odd budgie we’ve owned.
-As for birds of the wild, I’ve never shown much interest for them, until now.
+As for birds of the wild, I’ve never shown much interest in them, until now.
 Growing up in the city, most birds seemed to be colourless.
 Crows, Sparrows, Blackbirds, Starlings etc, all seem to be a shade somewhere between black and browny-grey.

 Since moving to Wales, it’s as if someone has painted the birds!
 In our back garden, which is more of a yard, we see all sorts of birds.
 There’s still the Sparrows and the single Robin, but, Blue Tits, Nuthatch, Great Tits, Thrush and Chaffinch and many more have all visited.
 Now, I have no idea which is which bird, it’s only because the wife is up to the mark on these things and she can tell me.
 All I know is it’s such a nice experience seeing them enjoying the food we leave out for them.

 Even the Pigeons out here look clean and well-fed, although that’s probably because they’re Wood Pigeons.
 The ones we use to see in the city were filthy, often had only one leg and were suffering malnutrition.
 One of our neighbours here are a couple of bird experts and very, very nice to boot.
 If they can’t answer a question about birdlife, then you may as well give up.
 They have a large garden and at the last count had 76 bird boxes situated around the place.
 It really is a wonderful atmosphere to find yourself in, nature and humanity working together.

 Our Own Birdbox